When do you need to go to the Emergency Room?

 Abdominal or pelvic pain, severe or persistent vomiting, or diarrhea- may indicate appendicitis, gallbladder disease, kidney stones, infections, or inflammation.

-While not all abdominal pain is a cause for a visit to the ER, there are some reasons to go for an evaluation.
+While not all abdominal pain warrants a visit to the ER, there are some reasons to undergo an evaluation.

 • Pain in the right lower abdomen associated with fever, decreased appetite, nausea, vomiting, and/or diarrhea could indicate appendicitis.